Taming-the-BEAST/StarBeast3-Tutorial/README.md

 ### BEAUti - Bayesian Evolutionary Analysis Utility

-BEAUti2 is a utility program with a graphical user interface for creating BEAST2 input files which must be written in the XML.
+BEAUti2 is a utility program with a graphical user interface for creating BEAST2 input files which must be written in the XML file.
 This application provides a clear way to specify priors, partition data, calibrate internal nodes, etc.

 Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs, and the interface will be the same, on all computing platforms.
 The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
 BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.